 Standard detergents won’t work!
 To get rid of pee stains permanently, along with the odor and bacterial buildup that accompany them, you will need to choose an enzyme-based cleaner.

-Some biological laundry detergents will work, and so will products that are sold specifically for treating pet urine stains on carpet, fabric, and more.
+Amy from outsidelivingtoday.com says that some biological laundry detergents will work, and so will products that are sold specifically for treating pet urine stains on carpet, fabric, and more.

 While pet stains have a different odor than human stains, pet pee products work just as well for cleaning up human pee accidents.
 Note that white vinegar and water can be mixed at a 1:1 ratio to create a simple enzymatic cleaner.
 This smells strong at first but it will do the trick in an emergency.